 March is Women’s History Month and there are always so many incredible women to celebrate.
-As a resident of Los Angeles, I thought it would be cool to feature just a few of the prominent women who made an impact on L.A. in the past.
+As a resident of Los Angeles, I thought it would be cool to feature just a few of the prominent women who made an impact in L.A. history.

-Los Angeles is a city that has always nurtured strong women and given them the freedom to contribute to its history, culture, business, and architecture.
-It was a stronghold for the women’s movement for over 100 years and welcomes diversity, progressive ideas, and innovation.
+Los Angeles has always nurtured strong women and given them the freedom to contribute to its history, culture, business, and architecture.
+The city was a stronghold for the women’s movement for over 100 years and welcomes diversity, progressive ideas, and innovation.

-Below are just a handful of the amazing women of Los Angeles.
+Below are just a handful of the incredible women of Los Angeles.

 Lemonade maven